chriscowley/markdown-resume/resume/english.md

 Sii
 : *Expert Technique*
   __2012-present__
   Responsible for the architecture of the storage and Linux systems for major international infrastructure projects.
+Specialising in cloud computing and scalable systems.

 Snell Group / Snell and Wilcox
 : *R&D IT Engineer*